Doris Malkin Curtis: Biography

 Doris Malkin Curtis was born in Brooklyn, New York, on January 12, 1914.
 Both her father, Meyer Malkin, who worked in dentistry, and her mother, Mary Berkowitz, who was her father's secretary and clinic assistant, inspired Doris from a young age to pursue excellence in all areas of life.
-Curtis enjoyed involving herself in clubs and the community.
-In her early years, Curtis had a significant involvement with Girl Scouts, and she became increasingly involved both as a member and leader.
-She eventually assumed the position of counselor, acting as a role model for young women.
-She attended Erasmus Hall High School in Brooklyn, where she demonstrated a variety of interests.
-After completing her studies at Erasmus Hall High School, she attended Brooklyn College, where she received her bachelor's degree in Geology (1933).
-Shortly thereafter, she earned her master's degree (1934) and PhD (1949) at Columbia University.
-While completing her PhD, she researched micropaleontology.
+In her early years, Curtis was involved with Girl Scouts, both as a member and leader.
+She attended Erasmus Hall High School in Brooklyn.
+Afterward, she attended Brooklyn College, where she received her bachelor's degree in Geology (1933).
+Shortly thereafter, she earned her master's degree (1934) and PhD (1949) at Columbia University researching micropaleontology.
+She married a Shell Oil Company engineer in 1950, the marriage ended in a divorce.

-Curtis had a lengthy career in the petroleum industry, working for the Shell Oil Company from 1942 until 1979.
-In 1959, at Shell, she was promoted to the position of senior geologist.
-She then began her career in academia, where she taught for nearly five years.
-Curtis also taught at Houston's Rice University for a few years.
-Ultimately, her passion for the petroleum industry reunited her with Shell Oil, where she continued to work until 1979.
-During these years, an energy crisis caused an urgent need for further oil exploration.
-She then formed a geology consulting firm with her longtime friend and partner, Dorothy Jung Echols.
-She also was involved with the public through invitations to speak at universities about various geological topics and inspiration for women.
-At the beginning of March 1991, Doris was invited to the Indiana University as a guest speaker for geology in addition to Women's History Month.
-This was when she started to experience her first symptoms of being unwell leading her to cut her speaking tour short and return to Huston, where she was later diagnosed with acute leukemia on March 12 of 1991.
+Curtis did not have biological children, but was involved and dedicated to her nieces and friends offspring.
+She was invested in their lives from their education, achievements, and general welfare; she impacted the people in her life leaving them with fond memories of her character, and not just her scientific achievements.
+In early March 1991, Curtis was invited to the Indiana University as a guest speaker for geology for Women's History Month when she experienced her first symptoms of being unwell.
+She was diagnosed with acute leukemia on March 12 of 1991.
 She was hospitalized on the fourth of April, where she continued to work until her death on May 26, 1991 (age 77).
 She died from pneumonia in Houston at the M.D Anderson Cancer Research Institute – the same place where her career began.
-In August later that year, her life was celebrated by the staff of the Geological Society of America as her ashes were placed beneath the branches of a spruce tree, which represented the ever-growing impact she made on those she came across.
+In August later that year, her life was celebrated by the staff of the Geological Society of America as her ashes were placed beneath the branches of a spruce tree, which represented the ever-growing impact she made on those she encountered.